planetfederal/workshops/workshops/geoserver/style/source/ysld/point.rst

       * - Format:
         - :kbd:`YSLD`

 #.
-Replace the initial YSLD definition with:
+Replace the initial YSLD definition with the following and click :guilabel:`apply`:

    .. code-block:: yaml